 The external collector daemon operates by having an internal table of repeatable commands that run on a schedule.
-The collector creates a simulated filesystem in the server logs directory for each command type so the Host System Monitor Provider can find the output of the most recently collected data.
+The collector creates a simulated filesystem in the <server-root>/logs directory for each command type so that the Host System Monitor Provider can find the output of the most recently collected data.
+The <server-root>/logs directory is the default folder for these files.